 THE STORY OF EXTRAORDINARY: BENTLEY PREMIERES NEW FILM

-Bentley Motors, founded 10th July 1919, is entering its 100th year of creating the world’s most iconic Grand Tourers, and is celebrating by releasing a short film ‘An Extraordinary Grand Tour: The Story of Bentley’.
+Bentley Motors, founded 10th July 1919, is entering its 100th year of creating the world’s most iconic Grand Tourers, and is celebrating by releasing a short film ‘Together we are Extraordinary: The Story of Bentley Motors.’

 NEW APPRENTICES JOIN TEAM TO RESTORE CLASSIC BENTLEY